burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.5.5 - Improved README

+- **Enhanced README for better clarity and guidance**: README updated with clearer instructions and examples.

 ### Version 1.5.4 - README Improvements and Enhancements